 In USDMXN’s case, that is wave (B).
 But what is left of it?
 The chart above shows that the decline to 18.30 is another five-wave impulse, labeled (i)-(ii)-(iii)-(iv)-(v) and marked as wave A. So it follows that a three-wave recovery in wave B could now be expected before wave C down completes the entire wave (B) correction.
 Once wave (B) is over somewhere near the 18.00 mark, the bulls would be eager to draw another impulsive advance in wave (C) to 20.00 and above.

-If this is the correct count, we would see the market’s fractal nature in practice as the pattern formed by waves (A)-(B)-(C) would be the same as the one formed by waves A-B-C of (B), only smaller and in reverse.
+If this is the correct count, we would see the market’s fractal nature in practice as the pattern formed by waves (A)-(B)-(C) would be the same as the one formed by waves A-B-C of (B), only bigger and in reverse.
 Interesting.